 Board of Supervisors Agendas, Summaries and Videos

-- The Board proceedings are available via Zoom and you may also participate in Public Comment by using the “raise hand” function https://placer-ca-gov.zoom.us/j/96243249310
+- The Board proceedings are available via Zoom and you may also participate in Public Comment by using the “raise hand” function at https://www.placer.ca.gov/boslive.

-- Citizens who wish to comment may call 530-886-1800 to be added to our Call-Back List.
-Public Comment will be opened for each agenda item in sequence, so those who have signed up should be prepared for a staff member to call them back for the specific item when the Board Chair opens public comments for that item.
-After those signed up on Call-Back List have provided verbal comments, the Chair will announce that public comments are closed for that item.
+- Citizens who wish to comment may call 530-886-1800 to be added to our Call-Back List prior to 8:00a.m. the day of the meeting.
+Public Comment will be opened for each agenda item, so those who have signed up should be prepared for a staff member to call them back for the specific item when the Board Chair opens public comments for that item.

 - Alternatively, citizens may submit their comments in written form at the following link: https://www.placer.ca.gov/FormCenter/Clerk-of-the-Board-29/Public-Comment-Submission-157.